Best Debt Consolidation Loans in 2018

 Summary of Our Top Picks

 For quick comparison, we summarize the best companies for debt consolidation loans, according to credit score.
-We evaluated each lender on a specific set of criteria, as explained in our methodology section below.
+We evaluated each company on a specific set of criteria, as explained in our methodology section below.

 |Excellent credit (720 to 850)||FreedomPlus||4.99% - 29.99%||$10,000 - $35,000|